 Network problems are their own class of problems and they come in various forms and formulations, i.e., as optimization (linear or nonlinear) problems or as equilibrium problems and even dynamic network problems.

-Critical infrastructure network problems, with an emphasis on Transportation, will be the focus of this talk.
+Complex network problems, with a focus on critical infrastructure systems and emphasis on transportation, will be the focus of this talk.

 Bus Network

 Transportation, Communication, and Energy Networks

 Rail Network